vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 </pre>

-This `neighbors` field is inverted by the Vespa content process (proton), so that a query for `where neighbors contains "4"` would retrieve vector 8 and expose it to Vespa ranking framework.
+This `neighbors` field is inverted by the Vespa content process (proton), so that a query for `where neighbors contains "4"` would retrieve vector 8 and expose it to the Vespa ranking framework.

-The integer weight represent the closeness of vector 8 to the centroid id.
+The integer weight represents the closeness of vector 8 to the centroid id.
-Closeness is the inverted distance and lower distance means higher closeness.
+Closeness is the inverted distance, and a lower distance means higher closeness.
 The original `float` closeness value returned from the `HNSW` search is scaled to integer representation by multiplying with a constant and rounded to the closest integer.